drunot/BetterAppWriter/README.md

 ### Placement of built files

+- When building; all `*.dll`s except `Microsoft.Xaml.Behaviors.dll` and `nlp.dll` will be packaged into one single `*.dll` when building `sharp_injector.dll`
 - `nlp.dll` should be placed in `/<InstallPath>/Lib/` **NOT** overwriting the original.
 (The original should be renamed `real_nlp.dll`)
 - `Microsoft.Xaml.Behaviors.dll` should be placed in `/<InstallPath>/`.
-- The rest of the DLL files should be placed in `/<InstallPath>/Lib/`.
+- `sharp_injector.dll` should be placed in `/<InstallPath>/Lib/`.

 ## Licence

 This product is released under the GPL 3.0 License.
 Microsoft.Xaml.Behaviors, Lib.Harmony, Newtonsoft.Json, and WarpDLL are under the MIT License.
 The program AppWriter that this is an add-on to, has a commercial license and is owned and distributed by Wizkids A/S.

+Fody and Costura.Fody is under the MIT License.
+[However they have a honor system where they want you to support them if developing on the part of the project using Fody](https://github.com/Fody/Fody#community-backed).